SilasReinagel/silasreinagel.github.io/static/delivering/C10_motivating_your_team.md

 ---

 ## Chapter Review Questions
-1. What the two motivation dimensions?
+1. What are the two motivation dimensions?
 2. What are the strongest motivators?
 3. What is the agency problem?
 4. How important is team motivation to the success of the project?